 In accordance with ASC 840-40-55, the Company has determined that it is the owner of the two buildings during the construction period as it has substantially all of the construction period risks based on the maximum guarantee test (without considering probability that the Company having to make the payments).
 That is, the Company could be required, under any circumstances, to pay more than 90% of the total project costs incurred to date as of any point of time during the construction period.
 Since the Company is the owner of the two projects for financial reporting purposes, the Company records an asset for the estimated incurred construction costs of the project and a liability for those costs funded by the lessor-developer at the end of each reporting period.
-The developer-lessor received the onsite construction perint in December 2015 to commence construction.
-Total costs incurred as of December 31, 2015 was immaterial based on the limited ground preparation costs incurred by the developer-lessor received period.
+The developer-lessor received the onsite construction permit in December 2015 to commence construction.
+Total costs incurred as of December 31, 2015 was immaterial based on the limited ground preparation costs incurred by the developer-lessor and did not exceed the deposit amount paid to the lessor-developer.